 Wheelchair-students

 will use a wheelchair at

 three different places: a

 restaurant, a mall, and a

 store;

 Blindfold-students need

 to obtain different objects

 around the room while

 blindfolded;

-• Earphone-block sound
+Earphone-block sound

 with music through

 earphones and

 attend a presentation.

 Write a reflection on

 these simulation

 experiences.

 Extended Activity: Spend

 an educational day with a

 physically disabled or

 health impaired student

 (preferably a twiceexceptional student).

 Interview them on

 prejudice and

 stereotyping; challenges

 and possibilities; and

 needs.
 Reflect on the

 experience and scrapbook

 this activity with pictures

 and comments.

-and comments.

 Trace the history of an

 identified physically

 disabled gifted student,

 including the

 identification process and

 barriers the student

 faced.
 Very few programs

 for twice-exceptional

 gifted exist.
 Review the

 Strategies for teaching

 exceptional gifted

 students (Topic 7 HO 4).

 Each student should write

 an educational plan for

 the specific case studies

 listed above.

 Assign the 5 articles (Topic

 8 HO 1-5) to small groups

 of students to review and

 summarize.
 Report to the

 whole class.

-WHOLE CLASS.

 As a large group, chart the

 14 characteristics that

 must be present for a

 child to be diagnosed as

 ADHD, and provide the

 provisions for the number

 of characteristics, age,

 and time constraints.

-and time constraints.

 As a large group, compare

-As a large group, compare

 and contrast the gifted

 child and the child who

 has ADHD.
 Each student

 creates a Venn Diagram to

 show the similarities and

 differences between

 ADHD students and gifted

 students.

-Judenies.

-Extended Activity Creets

 Extended Activity: Create

 a handbook with

 classroom strategies for

 teachers of gifted

 behavioral/ emotional

 students.

 Describe the

 characteristics and needs

 of a student with

 Asperger's syndrome.

 How is this distinguished

 from general Autism?

 What are the difficulties

 of identifying students

 with

 behavioral/emotional

 disorders as gifted?
 (Large

 group).

 group).

 Extended Activity: Create

 a poster for teachers

 showing the strategies for

 working with a gifted

 student with Asperger's

 syndrome

+-,

 Class discussion: Why are

 so many twice-exceptional

 gifted students identified

 after their referral for a

 learning disability?
 What

 misconceptions and

 prejudices are experienced

 by learning disabled gifted

 students?

+statents:

 In pairs, create a list of

 activities that would be

 appropriate for gifted

 learning disabled

 students.

 In small groups, develop a

 unit of study to help

 gifted learning disabled

 students become aware

 of their strengths and

 weaknesses so they can

 cope with the wide

 discrepancy between

 them.
 Share the outline of

-them.
-Share the outline of

 the unit plans with the

 class.
 The full unit can be

 developed as homework.

 Create a set of guidelines

 for teachers to set up a

 supportive environment

 in a hypothetical

 classroom that values and

 appreciates individual

 learning abilities.

 Extended activity: Write a

 journal of a gifted learning

 disabled student's

 struggles in the

 classroom.

 Extended Activity: Create

 mini-centers with

 activities that are

 appropriate for gifted

 learning disabled

 students.

-students.

 Extended Activity:

 Develop a proposal that

 could be presented (for

 special funding) to the

 principal and Parent

 Teacher Organization

 advocating for a special

 program for learning

 disabled students.

+In a large group, discuss

+concepts of giftedness

 that assume that all

 students have had equal

 exposure to educational

 opportunities.
 Review

 misconceptions of

 giftedness and

-students have had equal exposure to educational opportunities.
-Review
+U